SachinGowda1208/Web-tech/README.md

-# Wwb pages creating by Using HTML and CSS Extensions
+# Web pages creating by Using HTML and CSS Extensions